 When to tell your friends, family, and employer

 The first trimester is the most common time for a loss of pregnancy (miscarriage), so you may want to wait for the pregnancy to settle into the second trimester.

 You may also want to consider whether or not you will keep working or quit your job as your pregnancy progresses, and if your employer provides unpaid maternity leave for the birth and care of your newborn.

 You may want to start to consider where you would like to deliver your baby when it’s time to give birth.
 Women can choose to deliver at a hospital, birth center, or at their own home.
 You should weigh the pros and cons of each location and discuss them with your doctor.

 The American Congress of Obstetricians and Gynecologists (ACOG) believes that hospitals and birthing centers are the safest place to deliver a baby.
 If there is an emergency, a hospital is fully equipped to handle the situation.

-- high blood pressure, diabetes, HIV, cancer or other autoimmune disorders
+- having high blood pressure, diabetes, HIV, cancer or other autoimmune disorders

 Women with a high-risk pregnancy may need to visit the doctor more often and sometimes may need a specially trained doctor.
-Just because your pregnancy is high-risk it doesn't mean you will have any problems.
+Having a high-risk pregnancy doesn't necessarily mean you will have any problems.

 Many women worry about the costs of medical bills during a pregnancy.
 The good news is that there are options available in every state in the United States to help pay for care.
-The Affordable Care Act offers pregnant women more options.
+As soon as you find out you are pregnant, you should make an appointment to see your health care provider, a midwife or a physician (in some medical practices, both are in the same office).
+Health insurance options have changed over time, and most offer pregnant women more options.
+Insurance companies are learning it is important to provide prenatal care to prevent more expensive medical care later.
 Local hospitals, clinics, and other government programs are available to help with: